Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Baptiste Noël married Acadian Madeleine Dugas probably at St.-Jacques on the river.
 Their son François was born at St.-Jacques in December 1785.
 One wonders what happened to them.

-Rafael, son of Juan Noel and Maria Pain, "native of island of Leon," died at New Orleans in November 1793.
-Rafael was only 20 years old and probably did not marry.
+Rafael, son of Juan Noel and Maria Pain, "native of island of Leon," died at New Orleans in November 1793, age 20, and probably did not marry.

 ~